patrickfuller/fomms-2015/optimization/README.md

 | symmetry | Operators required to "unpack" crystal.
 More on this below. |
 | unitcell | A matrix representing the basic repeating unit of the crystal.
 You can convert atom locations with it: `cartesian = unitcell · fractional`. |

+Consider the example [zeolite.json](zeolite.json).
 The crystal as is looks pretty boring.

 <p align="center">
  <img src="../img/packed.png" height="400px" />